Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/editing.rst

 Auto IK
 =======

-The auto IK option in the tool shelf enables a temporary ik constraint when posing bones.
+The auto IK option in the tool shelf enables a temporary IK constraint when posing bones.
 The chain acts from the tip of the selected bone to root of the uppermost parent bone.
 Note that this mode lacks options, and only works by applying the resulting transform to the bones in the chain.

+.. (todo) split into reset transformation and skeleton panel

 Rest Pose
 =========